How to Make Eggnog at Home

 I get it.
 Sometimes, it seems so easy to just grab it from the dairy shelf.
 Done.
 But have you checked the ingredients?
 Often, store-bought eggnog contains all sorts of thickeners, stabilizers, artificial colors, and flavors.
 That is how they make them so thick and creamy.
 Worst of all, most of them are overly sweet and contain high fructose corn syrup.
 You can skip all these additives and make eggnog with real ingredients in no time!

-All you need for your homemade eggnog is eggs, sugar, cream, milk, and spices.
+All you need for this recipe are eggs, sugar, cream, milk, and spices.
 That’s it!

 Eggs

-I make my eggnog with raw eggs.
+I use raw eggs to make eggnog.
 We like to buy local eggs from pasture-raised chickens.
 If the thought of using raw eggs makes you uncomfortable, you can absolutely use pasteurized eggs.
-Alternatively, you can turn this eggnog into an adult version by adding some alcohol such as rum, bourbon, or cognac to it.
-Alcohol will help “sterilize” the eggnog and thus make it last longer.
-Pasture-raised egg yolks have a deep yellow, almost orange color as opposed the pale yellow egg yolks of caged chickens and will give your egg nog that distinct creamy yellow color.
+Pasture-raised egg yolks have a deep yellow, almost orange color as opposed the pale yellow egg yolks of caged chickens, which will give your drink that distinct creamy yellow color.

 Sugar